fweiss/passat-can/README.md

 - green double flash: websocket not connected

 In normal operation there will be single flashes of blue, white, green.
 Multiple flashes of a particular color indicate an issue with the respective service.

+> Tip: green double flash - you need to open with a browser

 ## Notes